Kristian Yli-Hietanen: University career

 In 2017, following two successful seasons with the Capilano University men's soccer team, Yli-Hietanen would move on to the University of British Columbia.
 On September 30, 2018, he scored 4 goals in a game against the University of North British Columbia Timberwolves.
 While in university, he also played amateur senior soccer with Rino's Tigers in the Vancouver Metro Soccer League from 2017 to 2019.

 Club career

 In 2017, he played for TSS FC Rovers in the Premier Development League.
 He would return to TSS FC for the 2019 season, scoring once in seven appearances.

 In 2020, he returned to Finland, signing with Tampereen Pallo-Veikot (TPV) of the third tier Kakkonen.

 In 2021, Yli-Hietanen approached Reipas Lahti and went on trial with them, where he was recommended to the top tier side FC Lahti, where he signed a contract.
 He scored his first goal in a 2021 Finnish Cup match against KTP on February 13.

-In 2022, he joined Käpylän in Kakkonen.
+In 2022, he joined KäPa in Kakkonen.

 On 9 January 2023, it was announced that Yli-Hietanen had signed a 1+1 year contract with FC Haka in the Veikkauslliga.

+On 14 July 2023, Yli-Hietanen rejoined Ykkönen club KäPa on a contract for the rest of the season.

+On 15 January 2024, Yli-Hietanen signed with newly promoted Veikkausliiga club IF Gnistan on a one-year deal.